 - An error can also result if the examiner or patient moves the head.

-- Most importantly error will occur if the examiner does not close or occlude one eye ensure directly seeing opposite eye during measurement.
+- Most importantly error will occur if the examiner does not close or occlude one eye ensure directly seeing the opposite eye during measurement.
 This reduces parallax error and gives a precise measurement.